How Electric Fence & Netting Works

 In order to receive a shock from a Pos/Neg fence, the animal must touch both a positive (hot) and negative (grounded) strand at the same time.
 This will deliver more pain to the animal than an all hot net (Pos/Pos) because moisture in the soil is not required to complete the circuit.

-I have more length than I need.
+Q: I have more length than I need.
 What should I do with the excess?

-An electric fence does not have to make a circle and the clips at the end of the net are not required to connect.
+An electric fence does NOT have to make a circle and the clips at the end of the net are not required to connect.

 We recommend two methods for dealing with excess netting: